Crown-Commercial-Service/gds_metrics_python/README.md

 This package is a thin wrapper around [the Python Prometheus client][] that:

 * protects your `/metrics` endpoint with basic HTTP authentication for apps deployed to GOV.UK PaaS
-* exposes standard metrics used in Grafana
+* exposes standard metrics to be used in Grafana
 ```http_server_request_duration_seconds_bucket, http_server_request_duration_seconds_count, http_server_request_duration_seconds_sum, http_server_exceptions_total```

 Once you’ve added this package, metrics data is served from your app's metrics endpoint and is scraped by Prometheus.
 This data can be turned into performance dashboards using [Grafana][].